Frequently Asked Questions

 However, online learning is not for everybody.
 It is best suited for those students who are independent learners and are motivated to take a fast-paced course.
 You should be very comfortable reading and writing on a computer.

-No, the great advantage of an online course is that you can do your work at any time of the day from any place that you can access the internet.
-Some courses require proctored exams but you can arrange to take your exam/s at a location convenient for you (see below).
+No, the great advantage of an online course is that you can do your work at any time of the day from any place that you can access the Internet.
+However, you will need to follow the semester schedule and course due dates.
+Also, some courses require proctored exams but you can arrange to take your exam/s at a location convenient for you (see below).

 Here are some resources to help you find a proctor in New York City and across the United States.
 Make sure to get approval from your instructor before scheduling your exam.
 Please note that the student is responsible for any postage and/or fee that may be charged by the proctor.